 The majority of your staff will be familiar with disciplinary and grievance procedures and the wording can be distributed in either employees’ employment contract or handbook.

-A tribunal serves to mediate on cases that cannot be settled through informal meetings or talks.
-This is your first port of call in any disciplinary and grievance procedure.
-If an employee wishes to go further, this is where a formal hearing is needed.
+A tribunal serves to decides on cases that cannot be settled through informal meetings or talks.

-Prior to a tribunal, if one of your employees wants to raise a claim against your business they must use early conciliation.
+Prior to a tribunal, if one of your employees wants to raise a claim against your business they must use early conciliation for the majority of claims.

 Settlement agreements, like early conciliation, are an alternative step for someone managing staff.
 To avoid going to tribunal you could offer a settlement to your employee.

-If you are served court documents notifying you of an employment tribunal, it is important that you prepare properly.
+If you are issued tribunal documents notifying you of an employment tribunal, it is important that you prepare properly.

 Follow these steps to ensure that you are ready to attend the hearing if necessary, following alternative dispute processes.